PersonofNote/aminorstudio-gatsby/src/pages/projects/aham.md

 ---

 The Association of Home Appliance Manufacturers had a blog that simply showed the most recent posts in chronological order.
 They recieved a site with great expanded functionality and a much greater emphasis on images.
 The site is built in line with aham.org's branding, implemented from provided static mockups.

+The updated blog site features:

+- Customizable carousels
+- Tag cloud filtering
+- Related posts and subscription CTA in every article (no dead ends)
+- A greater emphasis on sharability

+And was built with:
+- PHP
+- Wordpress RESTful API
+- LESS, following the [BEM](http://getbem.com/naming/) naming convention
+- Tailwind.js
+- jQuery
+- Webpack/Babel